Your Challenge: Try to Save 38 Gallons of Water Per Day

 - Listen for running water.

 - Ensure that your are not using water in the house or for landscaping, but do not shut off the water supply valve to the house, and observe your water meter over a one hour period to see if it indicates water usage.
 If you determine that you have a water leak, consider contacting a qualified repair person such as a licensed plumber.

-- Click onto the WaterSmart Portal to see your daily water usage and see if you have a leak.
+- Log on to GWP's WaterSmart Portal to see your daily water usage and see if you have a leak.